lzawadka/herogame/README.md

 ## Install Steps

-### 1. You have to generate the project to install all NuGet to run the app or run the following command :
+### Step 1.
+You have to generate the project to install all NuGet to run the app or run the following command :
 ```
 Update-Package
 ```

-### 2. You have to install SQLServer.
+### Step 2.
+You have to install SQLServer.

-### 3. You have to install SQL Management Server 2017.
+### Step 3.
+You have to install SQL Management Server 2017.

-### 4. Create your database.
+### Step 4.
+Create your database.

-### 5. In appsettings.json you have to change parameter `Server` and `DataBase` to your own environnement.
+### Step 5.
+In appsettings.json you have to change parameter `Server` and `DataBase` to your own environnement.

-### 5.1 Right click on jeuhero.BackOffice.Web.UI project and click on `Manage secret user data` and change them for your own environnement.
+### Step 5.1 Right click on jeuhero.BackOffice.Web.UI project and click on `Manage secret user data` and change them for your own environnement.
 To connect with facebook.

-### 6. You have to run those command in the jeuhero.BackOffice.Web.UI project:
+### Step 6.
+You have to run those command in the jeuhero.BackOffice.Web.UI project:
 ```
    dotnet ef migrations add CreateIdentitySchema --context jeuherobackofficeWebUIContext
    dotnet ef database update --context jeuherobackofficeWebUIContext